-Approximately one in seven drivers in the United States does not have auto insurance, and California has the most uninsured motorists of any state.
+Approximately one in seven drivers in the United States does not have auto insurance, and California has the most uninsured motorists in any state.

-That means if an uninsured motorist injures you in an auto accident, you may have to cover the cost of treating injuries sustained in your accident unless you’ve elected to purchase uninsured motorist coverage.
+Suppose an uninsured motorist injures you in an auto accident.
+In that case, you may have to cover the cost of treating injuries sustained in your accident unless you’ve elected to purchase uninsured motorist coverage.

-This type of coverage can be a relatively cheap add-on to most insurance policies (somewhere around $150 total), especially when you consider it can recover lost wages, pay for medical bills, and pay for additional expenditures you encounter.
+This type of coverage can be a relatively cheap add-on to most insurance policies (around $150 total), especially when you consider it can recover lost wages, pay for medical bills, and pay for additional expenditures you encounter.

 You’re out driving to pick up your children, or maybe you’re dropping off a friend at the airport, and traffic up ahead comes to a screeching halt, so you slam on the brakes, but the other driver behind you doesn’t react as quickly as you did and he slams into the back of your vehicle.
-All of a sudden, you realize that you hit your head and may have sustained a concussion.
-In the following days, your neck hurts, your back aches, and you need urgent medical attention.
+Suddenly, you realize that you hit your head and may have sustained a concussion.
+In the following days, your neck and back ache, and you need urgent medical attention.